Clinic Hours of Operation:

 - In accordance with the College of Physicians, your patient profile which includes your personal contact information (home address, work/home phone, etc.) including your emergency contact must be maintained and updated when changes occur.
 Consequently, upon arriving for your appointment, we will review your demographics with you to ensure your information is up-to-date and accurate.

 Confidentiality is of the utmost importance and will be strictly maintained.
 Your medical information will NOT be released to anyone (including members of your family) without your written permission.
 If we are unable to reach you directly over the telephone we will leave a message for you to contact us.

 Patients are permitted to restrict the disclosure of such information.
 For this reason and in conjunction with the College of Physicians and Surgeons of Ontario regulations, we are required to obtain written express consent from the patient before we disclose the patient’s personal health information.
-It is permissible for a parent or legal guardian to manage these tasks for a minor and by default a parent or guardian is assumed to have authorization for a minor.
+It is permissible for a parent or legal guardian to manage these tasks for a minor and by default, a parent or guardian is assumed to have authorization for a minor.
 Children sixteen (16) years of age or older MUST also grant authorization to a parent or guardian.

-Authorization to Disclose Forms can be requested at reception desk, from your family physician or health care provider at the office.
+Authorization to Disclose Forms can be requested at the reception desk, from your family physician or health care provider at the office.

 Telehealth Ontario is a free, confidential telephone service an individual can use to receive health advice or general health information from a Registered Nurse.
 This call means quick, easy access to a qualified health professional, who can assess symptoms and determine a plan of action.